 Ultra-Affordable Outdoor Comfort

-I'm sure you're wondering just how much it will cost for you to enjoy greater outdoor comfort than you ever thought possible… freedom from the bugs, sunburn, and worry about exposing you and your family to chemicals.
+I'm sure you're wondering just how much it will cost for you to enjoy greater outdoor comfort than you ever thought possible… freedom from bugs and worry about exposing you and your family to chemicals.

 I'm happy to announce that your best outdoor comfort ever is possible for a very affordable price.